giorgapost/wordsearch-package/README.md

 > **Warning**
 > Both the B-Tree and the index structures have to be built before any search operation takes place.

-This package implements both the BTree and the index in a file on the disk.
-That means that every operation is written immediately, and when a page is required it has to be read from the disk again.
-The purpose of this technique is to minimize the memory usage as much as possible, even with the cost of a slower execution.
-Of course, a hybrid or exclusively-in-RAM implementation is also possible.
+This Java package implements both the B-Tree and the index in some binary files on the disk.
+Every operation on these structures is written immediately, and every required piece of data has to be read from the disk again.
+What is more, the data of the binary files are separated into pages of predetermined size, and every read/write operation takes place on exactly one page.
+The purpose of this technique is to minimize the memory usage as much as possible, even at the cost of a slower execution.
+Of course a hybrid or exclusively-in-RAM implementation is also possible.

-Notice that the construction of such structures may take enough time, especially for large inputs.
-However, once the construction has been completed, the search for a word is a very efficient procedure.
-Rebuilding of the structures has to take place only in the case where the input changes, and every time it builds the data structures of the system from scratch.
+Notice that the construction of such structures may take enough time, especially when the input is large, due to the large number of disk operations.
+However, once the construction has been completed the search for a word is a very quick process, since very few pages have to be read from the B-Tree and the index structures (compared to their total size).

+> **Warning**
+> Every time when the contents of the input text files change, both the B-Tree and the index have to be rebuilt through the [buildDataFiles()](https://github.com/giorgapost/wordsearch-package/blob/d6124c653c18e11111da905ff3d5022bbbfe89b0/wordsearch/WordSearch.java#L155) method.
+While there are special cases where they may be adapted to the new input without a rebuild from scratch, this is not the case of the current implementation.
+In order to guarantee valid results, the user has to recreate both structures after any change of the input.

+> **Note**
+> When the input remains unchanged, the B-Tree and the index do not have to be generated more than once.
+Questions to search for can be given to the system right after its execution.

+File [Examples.java](Examples.java) provides examples of 2 alternative ways in which the package may be utilized.
+- The simplest one calls the [answerQuestions()](https://github.com/giorgapost/wordsearch-package/blob/d6124c653c18e11111da905ff3d5022bbbfe89b0/wordsearch/WordSearch.java#L78) method, which provides a basic user interface (through console) and allows the user to type the word he needs to search for.
+- The other way passes the words as argument to the [method](https://github.com/giorgapost/wordsearch-package/blob/d6124c653c18e11111da905ff3d5022bbbfe89b0/wordsearch/WordSearch.java#L122), and the list with their occurrences is provided as the return value.

+While the first one helps to get acquainted with the software, the latter one may be more useful in most applications.

+> **Warning**
+> When integrating the package to larger applications do not forget to call [terminate()](https://github.com/giorgapost/wordsearch-package/blob/d6124c653c18e11111da905ff3d5022bbbfe89b0/wordsearch/WordSearch.java#L228) before exiting the program.

 ## Compilation
 The package is provided with the 'Examples.java' class which contains 2 examples on its utilization, and it can be easily integrated into any system.